 IFRS 9 will replace IAS 39 "Financial Instruments: Recognition and Measurement" (IAS 39).
 IFRS 9 utilizes a single approach to determine whether a financial asset is measured at amortized cost or fair value and a new mixed measurement model for debt instruments having only two categories: amortized cost and fair value.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 It also introduces a new expected loss impairment model and limited changes to the classification and measurement requirements for financial assets.
 Application of the standard is mandatory for annual periods beginning on or after January 1, 2018, with early application permitted.
-The Company is evaluating any potential impact of this standard.
+The Company does not expect the adoption of this standard to have a material impact on the financial statements.